First of all, let me state my position: the dress is white and gold. My daughter insists the dress is blue and black – but I’m convinced otherwise.

 With the media – whether traditional press or social – nothing is a certainty.
 Anyone who has worked for a city editor or news director knows that.

-Unusual stories, such as sticking a steel blade down your throat, have a good chance of chance of catching an editors’ eye.
+Unusual stories, such as sticking a steel blade down your throat, have a good chance of catching an editors’ eye.
 But what is considered newsworthy or buzz-worthy is always changing and always fickle –again just look at the dress.

 Maybe it is blue and black.
 Never mind, I am sticking to my position: the dress is white and gold.